 No two nations can ever achieve total harmony in their world views.
 This, however, should not prevent the United States and Russia from trying to develop a constructive working relationship.
-Closer U.S.-Russia cooperation is not only in the best interests of both countries but the history of the past 10 years also provides ample evidence that a coordinated U.S-Russian response to world challenges tends to reduce tension and produce positive results.
+Closer U.S.-Russia cooperation is not only in the best interests of both countries but the history also provides ample evidence that a coordinated U.S-Russian response to world challenges tends to reduce tension and produce positive results.

 Communication is a key factor here.
 In order to better U.S.-Russia relations, the quality of bilateral dialog must be dramatically improved.
 Political and civil institutions in both countries must have a solid platform to discuss issues, exchange opinions, and resolve outstanding problems.

 With this in mind, we have created American-Russian Dialog (ARD), an organization whose major goal is to promote political, economic, and civil cooperation between the United States and Russia.
 We are committed to fighting old stereotypes, building trust and identifying areas of common interest.
 And while we perfectly understand that bringing friendship and genuine cooperation into U.S.-Russia relations is a difficult goal, this goal is realistic.
 Moreover, achieving this goal will have enormous positive impact for our two countries and for the whole world community.

 To achieve this goal, ARD is planning to realize a number of initiatives: